DAGWorks-Inc/hamilton/docs/concepts/visualization.rst

 Configure your visualization
 ----------------------------

 All of the above visualization functions share parameters to customize the visualization (e.g., hide legend, hide inputs).
-The API reference for `Driver.display_all_functions() <https://hamilton.dagworks.io/en/latest/reference/drivers/Driver/#hamilton.driver.Driver.display_all_functions>`_ should apply to all other visualizations.
+Learn more by reviewing the API reference for `Driver.display_all_functions() <https://hamilton.dagworks.io/en/latest/reference/drivers/Driver/#hamilton.driver.Driver.display_all_functions>`_; parameters should apply to all other visualizations.

-We won't provide visual examples here, but you try them yourself in your browser on tryhamilton.dev (#TODO add tutorial)

 .. _custom-visualization-style: